MartinHolts/Emps-World-scripts/README.md

-# Emps-World-scripts
+# OSRS-PS-Automation-Scripts

-Botting scripts I made for Runescape MMORPG private server called Emps-World.
+This repository contains a collection of automation scripts I developed for the MMORPG private server "Emps-World," based on the Old School RuneScape game.